 Shiva Baby looks and sounds like a comedy but it’s actually a horror movie about being in your twenties, with a surprising vein of emotion.
 The film centers on Danielle (Rachel Sennott), a college senior whose Gender Studies major makes her parents anxious as it doesn’t seem to correlate with any specific career.
 They also don’t like — or even totally believe — that Danielle is bisexual.
-When Danielle joins her parents for the shiva of a family friend, they coach her about what to say about her future prospects and to be on the lookout for potential job opportunities.
+When Danielle joins her parents for the shiva of a family friend, they coach her on what to say about her future prospects and to be on the lookout for potential job opportunities.
 It’s funny and awkward and soul-crushing for Danielle, who already feels guilty for her lack of ambition.
 Danielle also has a secret: she’s a sugar baby, a young woman who is paid for her sexual favors.
 She tells her parents, who support her financially, that she earns extra money by babysitting; she tells her sugar daddy that she needs the money to pay for college.
 When her sugar daddy, Max (Danny Deferrari), turns out to be a guest at the shiva, Danielle realizes that the lies she’s been telling everyone are about to be exposed.
 To make things even more complicated, her ex-girlfriend, Maya (Molly Gordon), is also in attendance.Continue reading “Review: Shiva Baby”

 Director: Steven Spielburg